 Growing season rainfall: 240mm

-To the north-east of the Grampians wine growing region is the Pyrenees mountain range where our friends the John family have their Malakoff Estate vineyard.
+The Pyrenees: To the north-east of the Grampians wine growing region is the Pyrenees mountain range where our friends the John family have their Malakoff Estate vineyard.
 Adam sources Nebbiolo grapes for SubRosa, which grow surrounded by the Estate’s eucalyptus trees.

 The Pyrenees wine region is renowned for high quality red wines.